onehilltech/ember-cli-google/packages/ember-cli-google-analytics/README.md

 ### Sending custom events to Google Analytics

-You can easily send custom events to Google Analytics by inject the `gtag` service, and calling the `event(name, params)` method.
+You can easily send custom events to Google Analytics by injecting the `gtag` service, and calling the `event(name, params)` method.
 Here is an example of tracking the search term from an input field.